dbt-opiner/dbt-opiner/README.md

   - Security/Privacy checks
   - etc.

-dbt-opiner is designed to be extensible and easy to configure, so it can be adapted to the specific needs of each organization.
+dbt-opiner is designed to be extensible and easy to configure so that it can be adapted to the specific needs of each organization.
+Furthermore, the _opinion_ approach allows to suggest and educate the users about why something is a must (or why it is just suggested).

 This tool doesn't replace linters and formaters for sql code ([SQLFluff](https://github.com/sqlfluff/sqlfluff/), [sqlftm](https://github.com/tconbeer/sqlfmt)) that are highly encouraged.